PreraksharmaXXX/Sign-Language-Detection/README.md

 Support for multiple sign languages (e.g., ASL, ISL, BSL).
 Interactive UI with live gesture tracking.
 Text and Speech output for recognized gestures
+In future we can add gesture analysis too